Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data: Influence on FRB population models

 \subsection{Parameter estimation}

 To determine the ability of {\zdm} to constrain FRB width and scattering distributions, we use a half-lognormal function, since this reflects our lack of evidence for a high-width or scattering cutoff, but allows the shape of the distribution at low values to be modelled.
 We also allow the parameter $\nsfr$ to vary, which sets FRB population evolution to scale with the star-formation rate to the power $\nsfr$, to search for any correlations of these fits with the star-formation rate.
-We fix all other parameters to the best-fit values found by \citet{2025PASA...42...17H}, with the Hubble Constant constrained to the known range (approximately 70\,km\,s$^{-1}$\,Mpc$^{-1}$).
+We fix all other parameters --- which describe the FRB luminosity function, and host galaxy DM contributions --- to the best-fit values found by \citet{2025PASA...42...17H}, with the Hubble Constant constrained to the known range (approximately 70\,km\,s$^{-1}$\,Mpc$^{-1}$).
 Thus our fits are to $\mu_w,\sigma_w$, $\mu_\tau,\sigma_\tau$, and $\nsfr$.

 The CRAFT/ICS sample, for which HTR data is available, has already been implemented in \zdm\ --- we simply add width and scattering data from \citet{CRAFT_HTR}.
 We maximise the likelihood described in \S~\ref{sec:implemetation}, and run the MCMC using 80 walkers with 4000 iterations per walker, finding a typical burn-in time of 100 steps (we discard the first 200 out of caution).
 The resulting corner plot is shown in Figure~\ref{fig:cornerplot}.